Xerren09/cloudflare-dynamic-dns/README.md

 The `checkIntervalMS` property can be used to set how often, in milliseconds, the script should check if the IP address has changed.
 By default it is set to 0 minutes, which disables this function.
 This is useful if the script is periodically called from another source (for example from cron).

 Once started, this script runs once - or if the `checkIntervalMS` property is set, indefinitely - and logs any issues into `./logs/log.txt`.

+For full logging (write to logline everytime a check has been done, regardless if the IP changed), set `logging` to 'full'.

 ## IP check